 Producing 12 per cent of the global gas output, the Gazprom Group is among the leading oil and gas companies worldwide.
 In 2017, the Group extracted 471.0 billion cubic meters of natural and associated gas, 15.9 million tons of gas condensate, and 41.0 million tons of oil.

 Gazprom owns the world’s biggest gas transmission system capable of continuously conveying gas over long distances across Russia and abroad.
 The overall length of Gazprom’s gas trunklines is 172,600 kilometers.

-A new important business for the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
+Another important activity of the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
 Gazprom Gazomotornoye Toplivo is the single operator responsible for promoting the use of gas as a vehicle fuel.